 Sign up now!

-In fiscal 2016, 804,793 people received family-based U.S. lawful permanent residence.
-This program allows someone to receive a green card if they already have a spouse, child, sibling or parent living in the country with U.S. citizenship or, in some cases, a green card.
+In fiscal 2017, 748,746 people received family-based U.S. lawful permanent residence.
+The program allows someone to receive a green card if they already have a spouse, child, sibling or parent living in the country with U.S. citizenship or, in some cases, a green card.
 Immigrants from countries with large numbers of applicants often wait for years to receive a green card because a single country can account for no more than 7% of all green cards issued annually.
-President Donald Trump has proposed restricting family-based green cards to only spouses and minor children.
-For other family members, a Senate bill would make a limited number of green cards available under a skills-based point system.
-Today, family-based immigration – referred to by some as “chain migration” – is the most common way people gain green cards, in recent years accounting for about 70% of the more than 1 million people who receive them annually.
+President Donald Trump said his legislation, when proposed, would prioritize family-based green cards to immediate family members.
+Today, family-based immigration – referred to by some as “chain migration” – is the most common way people gain green cards, in recent years accounting for about two-thirds of the more than 1 million people who receive them annually.
+This share could decline to about one-third under the president’s proposal.

-The U.S. admitted 84,995 refugees in fiscal 2016, a total that declined to 53,716 in fiscal 2017 – the fewest admissions since 2007.
+The U.S. admitted 22,491 refugees in fiscal 2018, down from 53,716 in fiscal 2017 – and about half of the 84,995 refugees admitted in fiscal 2016.
 This decline reflects a lower admissions cap.
-For fiscal 2018, refugee admissions have been capped at 45,000, the lowest since Congress created the modern refugee program in 1980 for those fleeing persecution in their home countries.
+For fiscal 2019, refugee admissions have been capped at 30,000, the lowest since Congress created the modern refugee program in 1980 for those fleeing persecution in their home countries.
 One of Trump’s first acts as president in 2017 was to freeze refugee admissions, citing security concerns.
 Admissions from most countries eventually restarted, though applicants from 11 nations deemed “high risk” by the administration were admitted on a case-by-case basis.
 In January 2018, refugee admissions resumed for all countries.

 Employment-based green cards

-In fiscal 2016, 137,893 employment-based green cards were awarded to foreign workers and their families.
-A Senate bill would replace the existing eligibility criteria with a point system similar to that proposed for family-based green cards.
+In fiscal 2017, 137,855 employment-based green cards were awarded to foreign workers and their families.
+The Trump administration’s points-based plan would increase the number of green cards granted due to having certain skills.
 The new system would eliminate a green card for immigrant investors who put money into commercial U.S. enterprises that are intended to create jobs or benefit the economy.
 This path to a green card, the EB-5 program, has drawn criticism from some lawmakers.

-In fiscal 2016, 180,057 high-skilled foreign workers received H-1B visas.
-As the nation’s biggest temporary employment visa program, H-1B visas accounted for about a quarter (24%) of all temporary visas for employment issued in 2016.
-In all, more than 1.4 million H-1B visas have been issued from fiscal years 2007 to 2016.
-Under the Trump administration, the number of H-1B applications challenged by the federal government has increased.
-In addition, the administration has considered restricting the number of years foreign workers can hold H-1B visas.
-In Congress, long-standing efforts to expand the H-1B visa program continue.
+In fiscal 2017, 179,049 high-skilled foreign workers received H-1B visas.
+As the nation’s biggest temporary employment visa program, H-1B visas accounted for about a quarter (23%) of all temporary visas for employment issued in 2017.
+In all, more than 1.6 million H-1B visas were issued from fiscal years 2007 to 2017.
+The denial rate of H-1B visa applications increased in 2019 under the Trump administration.
+Meanwhile, more H-1B visas went to immigrants with a U.S. master’s degree or higher.
+The administration has also said it plans to restrict work permits for spouses of H-1B holders.

 A relatively small number of unauthorized immigrants who came to the U.S. under unusual circumstances have received temporary legal permission to stay in the country.
 One key distinction for this group of immigrants is that, despite having received permission to live in the U.S., most don’t have a path to gain lawful permanent residence.
 The following two programs are examples of this:

 About 700,000 unauthorized immigrants had temporary work permits and protection from deportation through Deferred Action for Childhood Arrivals as of Sept.
 5, 2017.
 The program has been central to negotiations as Congress debates changes to U.S. immigration law.
-Trump ended the program in September 2017.
-As a result, DACA enrollees whose benefits expire March 5 would be the first to be dropped from the program.
-However, two federal court cases may temporarily keep DACA in place after March 5.
+Trump ordered an end to the program in September 2017.
+However, DACA enrollees can remain in the program while federal courts consider cases regarding its future, though the administration is not required to accept new applicants.
+The U.S. Supreme Court may consider the issue in 2019.

 Temporary Protected Status